What ASU is Doing

 ASU filters and stirs together odd lots of old paint for reuse on small projects around the campus and the community, in the process eliminating a hazardous waste.

 ASU recognizes that promoting sustainability begins internally with its own business practices and university policy.

 Arizona State University-sponsored air travelers now have the option to select an Environmental Impact Fee (EIF) that will help reduce greenhouse gas emissions and fund campus emissions-reduction projects.
 The EIF also enables ASU to comply with item 2c of the American College and University Presidents’ Climate Commitment (ACUPCC) signed by ASU President Michael Crow in 2006.

-ASU’s comprehensive Green Purchasing Policy covers energy, water, toxins and pollutants, biobased products, forest conservation, recycling, packaging, green building, and landscaping.
+ASU’s comprehensive Sustainable purchasing guidelines covers energy, water, toxins and pollutants, biobased products, forest conservation, recycling, packaging, green building, and landscaping.

 Introduced in 2007-08 for employees of the Global Institute of Sustainability, ASU Human Resources established criteria for evaluating staff on their sustainability efforts and conscientiousness.

 The Small Business and Diversity Program provides small and disadvantaged businesses with a fair opportunity to compete with large and national businesses to supply services and products to the university.

 ASU created a values-based standard for significant business relationships, which influences the evaluation and selection of university contractors.
 In addition to mandatory contract provisions such as nondiscrimination, a safe and harassment-free work environment, and prohibition of controlled substances and weapons, contractors are asked to address several preferred provisions such as socially responsible wages, environmentally responsible practices, and employee education and training.